Gasquet, California: Notable people

 Retired Canadian Football League quarterback Buck Pierce was born in Gasquet, and attended school in nearby Crescent City.
 Pierce played nine seasons in the CFL.
 As of 2018, he is the quarterback coach for the Winnipeg Blue Bombers.

 Pioneer Mary Adams Peacock carried the U.S. Mail from Crescent City to Grants Pass, Oregon in the 1880s and 1890s.
 After operating the hotels at Gasquet Village for nine years under Gasquet family management, she operated the hotels alone for 12 years until she married Pete Peacock, who ran the coach station.
 In 1932, when the Mary Adams Peacock Bridge across the Smith River on U.S. Route 199 near Gasquet was named, it was the first bridge in the state to be named for a woman.
 The bridge was built in 1926 and remodeled in 1985.
 Two plants, Anemone adamsiana (considered a variety of Anemonoides oregana) and Valeriana adamsiana, were named for her.

 Climate

 Gasquet has a mediterranean climate (Csb) with mild to warm, dry summers and cool, wet winters.
-Its mountainside and nearby ocean location in Northern California allows it to become one of the wettest communities in the state with 91 inches of rain a year.
+Its mountainside and nearby ocean location in Northern California allows it to become one of the wettest communities in the state with 91 in of rain a year.